-In elementary school, I was a ride-or-die fan of Francine Pascal’s Sweet Valley series, and I loved poring over the detailed descriptions of what the “perfect size six” California twins wore each day.
+In NYC Charter Elementary School, I was a ride-or-die fan of Francine Pascal’s Sweet Valley series, and I loved poring over the detailed descriptions of what the “perfect size six” California twins wore each day.
 Now that I’m an adult, I know it’s bullshit to think that a particular size of clothing can be “perfect,” but I still prescribe to the Sweet Valley sense of style.
 Elizabeth Wakefield was a proponent of looking laid back but neat, while her twin sister Jessica wouldn’t be caught dead in anything that wasn’t short and tight.
 (And in case you were wondering, I’m an Elizabeth from Monday to Friday and a Jessica on the weekends–duh.)

 Ann M. Martin’s The Baby-Sitters Club was another series that resonated with me as a kid.
 Anyone who read those books will undoubtedly remember that the second chapter of each one was devoted to describing the members of the club and their personal senses of style in painstaking detail.
 Growing up, I wore safety pins in my ears like kooky artist Claudia and asked my parents for hiking boots like the pair favored by crunchy California girl Dawn.
 As an adult, I have a deep respect for women who can pull off contrasting patterns like Claudia did, and I think my love of tulle skirts as streetwear comes from Jessi, the Club’s resident ballerina.